dushyanth9652narravula/Devops-Tutorial/devopsbook/05_Git/03_Git_Branches.md

   **Syntax** : `git branch -m <branchname>` -> Renames the current branch to new name. `git branch -m <oldname> <newname>` renames a particular branch.

 - **Note** : `git branch` gives all the branches present in your repository and also highlights your current branch.
+And the command above for deleting the branch delete branch locally only.
+To delete branch in remote repository also we need to use `git push <repositoryname> --delete <branch name>`.
+To know branching more use this [link](https://www.toolsqa.com/git/branch-in-git/)